 Weaknesses of this book include poor and confusing use of moral terms such as evil, virtue, and character.
 The author is better at exploring the motives of violence than explaining other causes.
-His discussion of means and ends is a mess.
-Non-situational issues and factors do not get much attention in this work.
+The discussion of means and ends is a mess.
+Genetic and other non-situational factors do not get much attention in this work.

 Baumeister does not offer much of an evil prevention plan.
-The admiration that many have for evildoers and the resulting consequences of that admiration does not get much attention here, specifically those who see evil as primarily a form of vicarious amusement.
+The admiration that many have for evildoers and the resulting consequences of that admiration gets little attention, specifically those who see evil as primarily a form of vicarious amusement.
 Many claims are mistaken: "Guilt is better for the community and worse for the individual, and so they [Americans] detest guilt."
 Guilt is better for the innocent and the larger number of individuals.
-A culture that disparages guilt is a great threat to individuals.
+A culture that disparages guilt is a great threat to ethical individuals.
 And so is a culture that emphasizes misplaced guilt.

 Much of this is important, albeit not surprising:

-· Wrong doers think they are doing good or that they are somehow justified.
+· Individuals engaged in evils think they are doing good or that they are somehow justified.

 · Almost no one sees herself as evil.